Soul Calibur 2

 That small detail would've made VS mode less repetitive, but

-that certainly didn't stop me from playing the hell out of SC2.
+that certainly didn't stop me from putting 100's of hours into SC2.
 Lastly,

 the boss of the game (Inferno) isn't that exciting (since he was reused from the

-first game), and the character endings are sleepy.
+first game), and the character endings are pretty sleepy.
 That said, SC2

-could've offered a slightly better presentation for casual players... but this
+could've had a slightly better presentation for casual players... but this

 game honestly wasn't made for casual players.